CALFEM/calfem-python/docs/source/calfem_mesh_guide.rst

 Mesh generation with CALFEM
 ===========================

 Included in the Python version of CALFEM is a mesh generation library based on GMSH.
 The library encapsulates the usage of GMSH transparently for the user.
-It will also parse the output from GMSH and create the neccesary data structures required by CALFEM for solving finite element problems.
+It will also parse the output from GMSH and create the necessary data structures required by CALFEM for solving finite element problems.

 Mesh generation in CALFEM is divided in three steps:

- 1. Definining the geometry of the model.
+ 1. Defining the geometry of the model.
  2. Creating a finite element mesh with the desired elements and properties
- 3. Exctracting data structures that can be used by CALFEM.
+ 3. Extracting data structures that can be used by CALFEM.

 The following sections describe these steps.